stollander33/stollpy/README.md

     :alt: Apache License

 ..
-    Anything below this line is used when viewing README.rst and will be replaced when included in index.rst
+    Anything below this line is used when viewing README.md and will be replaced when included in index.rst

 See https://stollander33.github.io/stollpy for more detailed documentation.